For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of International Services.

 Go Airlink provides shuttles from LGA to Grand Central.
 You can find customer assistance at the Ground Transportation Desk in every terminal and ask about the shuttle and schedules.
 You can also check the schedules or book tickets online at New York Airport Shuttle.
 The fare is roughly $17 one-way for a shared shuttle.
 The bus into Grand Central takes about 40 minutes depending on the time of day (longer during peak hours).
 If you have a round-trip ticket on a New York Airport Service shuttle from Grand Central, you will still have to go to the Ground Transportation Desk and you will be automatically upgraded to the shared shuttle.

-Transportation from Grand Central Train Terminal to Poughkeepsie is via Metro North Train.
-In the main lobby of Grand Central, purchase a Metro North train ticket to Poughkeepsie.
+Transportation from Grand Central Terminal to Poughkeepsie is via Metro-North Railroad.
+In the main lobby of Grand Central, purchase a Metro-North train ticket to Poughkeepsie.
 (Be sure to purchase a ticket in the terminal, because they are more expensive when purchased on the train.)
-One-way fare is $19.25 or $25.75, depending on the time of day.
-The trains to Poughkeepsie leave about every hour from approximately 6:30am to 1:00am (usually on the :45 or :50 of the hour).
-Check the schedules carefully; not all trains are Metro North trains, and not all northbound trains go to Poughkeepsie.
-You may check the schedule online at MTA.info (online, when asked, your trip is taking place EAST of the Hudson River).
+One-way fare is $19.75 or $25.75, depending on the time of day.
+The trains to Poughkeepsie leave about every hour from approximately 6:30am to 11:43pm (usually on the :45 of the hour).
+Check the schedules carefully; not all trains are Metro-North trains, and not all northbound trains go to Poughkeepsie.
+Find the correct Metro-North train schedule by filling in the following information: “From Station” is Grand Central and “To Station” is Poughkeepsie.
 Poughkeepsie is the last stop on the train, so relax and enjoy the trip!

 At Poughkeepsie, head into the station and out the front doors.
 (If you have a lot of luggage, there are elevators from the platform.)
 Outside of the station building, you will find a row of taxi vans.
 Tell the driver you are going to Vassar College (there is a hospital called Vassar as well), and they will drive you to your residence hall (have the name of your dorm/residence hall with you at all times).
 The fare will cost about $7 per person and the ride to Vassar should be no longer than 10 minutes.
 If you cannot locate a taxi, you can call Allen’s Taxi at 1 (845) 485-2411 or AAA Taxi at 1 (845) 473-7600.
 Expect to tip (a dollar or two).
 Uber and Lyft are also now available in Poughkeepsie.